Ente/protoml-parser/README.md

 ## protoparser (protoml-parser)

 `protoparser` is the command-line tool for parsing `.pml` files (ProtoML) and converting them into structured formats such as JSON, HTML, PDF and more.
+**The parser currently only support HTML rendering.** The other formats are planned for future releases.

 ### Basic Usage